That's right! I wrote a life lessons book with the help of my wonderful husband.

 Who the hell are Nealey and John and why should I take life lessons from twenty-something year-olds?

 Great question!
 Nealey is a professional organizer from Texas, and John is a political scientist from New Jersey (read more about us in chapter 1).
 It's a pleasure to meet you!

 There's no manual for entering the real world...until now!
-This book is our "manual" for life so far, and it has some really great lessons in it.
+This life lessons book is our "manual" for life so far, and it has some really great teachings in it.
 Yes, we are young, but we've been through some pretty hairy situations and have come out on the other side standing tall.
 Learn from our experiences and use them to benefit your life.

 Chapter 2: How To Be Mental (In A Good Way)

 Your outlook on life is everything.
 It affects your attitude, how you think about things, and how you handle good and bad situations.
 Life is hard, but what matters is how you deal with it.
 In this chapter you'll learn about 7 ways to be mental (in a good way).

 Chapter 3: How To Share A Living Space